deepsense-ai/ragbits/docs/quickstart/quickstart1_prompts.md

 uv run ragbits prompts exec joke_prompt:JokePrompt
 ```

-This command will send the prompt to the default Large Language Model (LLM) and display the generated response in the terminal.
+This command will send the prompt to the default Large Language Model and display the generated response in the terminal.

 !!! note
     If there is no default LLM configured for your project, Ragbits will use OpenAI's gpt-3.5-turbo.
 Ensure that the `OPENAI_API_KEY` environment variable is set and contains your OpenAI API key.

-    Alternatively, you can use your custom LLM factory (a function that creates an instance of [ragbit's LLM class][ragbits.core.llms.LLM]) by specifying the path to the factory function using the `--llm-factory` option with the `ragbits prompts exec` command.
+    Alternatively, you can use your custom LLM factory (a function that creates an instance of [Ragbits's LLM class][ragbits.core.llms.LLM]) by specifying the path to the factory function using the `--llm-factory` option with the `ragbits prompts exec` command.

     <!-- TODO: link to the how-to on configuring default LLMs in pyproject.toml -->